hectorgastaminza/Iot/README.md

 * Value             VXXXX		where X is a number (hexadecimal) from 0 to F.

 #### Device States List
-List of available commands are defined in enum comiot.core.device.eDeviceStates
+List of available states are defined in enum comiot.core.device.eDeviceStates
 * DISCONNECTED (0x00)
 * OFF          (0x01)
 * ON           (0x02)